RyanDuff613/API.Solution/README.md

 ```

 6. Create the database using the migrations in the Cretaceous Park API project.
 Open your shell (e.g., Terminal or GitBash) to the production directory "CretaceousApi", and run `dotnet ef database update`.
 You may need to run this command for each of the branches in this repo.
-    - To optionally create a migration, run the command `dotnet ef migrations add MigrationName` where `MigrationName` is your custom name for the migration in UpperCamelCase.
-To learn more about migrations, visit the LHTP lesson [Code First Development and Migrations](https://www.learnhowtoprogram.com/c-and-net-part-time/many-to-many-relationships/code-first-development-and-migrations).
-7. Within the production directory "CretaceousApi", run `dotnet watch run --launch-profile "CretaceousApi-Production"` in the command line to start the project in production mode with a watcher.
+7. Within the production directory "CretaceousApi", run `dotnet run` in the command line to start the project server.
-8. To optionally further build out this project in development mode, start the project with `dotnet watch run` in the production directory "CretaceousApi".
 9. Use your program of choice to make API calls.
 In your API calls, use the domain _http://localhost:5000_.
-Keep reading to learn about all of the available endpoints.

 ## Known Bugs
 - Please visit this projects [GitHub repository]() to submit Issues and Pull Requests.